adarshkumarsingh83/jmri-cmri/APPLICATIONS/cmri-multi-pca9685-servo-turnout/README.md

 board no 1 with address 40  servo position 2 will be => 1002  use 1 bit study state
 ..... continue ......

-board no 2 with address 41 servo position  0 will be => 1017
+board no 2 with address 41 servo position  0 will be => 1017  1001  use 1 bit study state
-board no 2 with address 41 servo position  1 will be => 1018
+board no 2 with address 41 servo position  1 will be => 1018  1001  use 1 bit study state

 ..... continue ......

-board no 3  with address 42 servo position 0 will be => 1033
+board no 3  with address 42 servo position 0 will be => 1033  1001  use 1 bit study state
-board no 3 with asddress 42 servo position 1 will be => 1034
+board no 3 with asddress 42 servo position 1 will be => 1034  1001  use 1 bit study state

 ..... continue ......

-board no 4 with address 43 servo poition 0 will be => 1049
+board no 4 with address 43 servo poition 0 will be => 1049  1001  use 1 bit study state
-board no 4 with address 43 servo poition 1 will be => 1050
+board no 4 with address 43 servo poition 1 will be => 1050  1001  use 1 bit study state

 ..... continue ......